iamraufu/iamraufu/README.md

 - 💻 I ~like~ **love** coding
 - 🔭 I’m currently working on **Penetration Testing**
-- 🌱 I’m currently learning Cybersecurity Analyst | SOC Analyst
+- 🌱 I’m currently learning to be a Cybersecurity Analyst | SOC Analyst
 - 👯 I’m looking to collaborate on open-source and group projects.

 <!-- Specializing in **Front End Development**.
 Experienced with different approaches to the development of dynamic web projects.
 Well-versed in numerous programming languages & libraries including **HTML5**, **CSS3**, **JavaScript**, **ReactJS**, **NodeJS**, **MongoDB**, **MySQL**, **PHP**, **Python**, **FORTRAN**, **MATLAB** etc. -->